Kdyby/Translation/docs/en/index.md

 ```

 This allows you to include components like `symfony/validator` and still have relevant output of `Translator::getAvailableLocales()`.
-If you wouldn't enable the whitelisting, instead of only locales you wanna use in your current app,
-you'll see all the locales of all the resources that are added by each component.
+If you wouldn't enable the whitelisting, instead of only locales you want to use in your current app, you would see all the locales of all the resources that are added by each component.

 ### Locale resolvers